 Live streaming can be a great tool to promote your business in China.
 Given the large population of Chinese internet users, you would do well if you use live video as part of an overall marketing strategy for this region.
 As shown in the graphic below, the usage rate among internet users in China is pretty consequential.

 In 2020, about 62.4% of internet users in China had live-streamed.
 E-commerce and gaming were the most popular content types of live streaming with about 388 million and 191 million users respectively.
-Thus, if you want to promote your products online, you’ll be able to potentially be visible by more than half of the Chinese population.
+Thus, if you want to promote your products online, you’ll be able to potentially be visible to more than half of the Chinese population.

-As mentioned earlier, e-commerce is the most popular content type of live streaming with about 388 million users in 2020, accounting for about 39.2% of the total internet population.
+As mentioned earlier, e-commerce is the most popular content type of live streaming.
 Live streaming commerce is a new format that combines influencer marketing and social experience into a live shopping show on e-commerce platforms.
-Taobao, Douyin, and Kuaishow are the prominent players in the live streaming commerce market, and we can say that live streaming on WeChat also has a lot of potential.
+Taobao, Douyin, and Kuaishou are the prominent players in the live-streaming commerce market, and we can say that live-streaming on WeChat also has a lot of potential.

 What are Chinese consumers purchasing the most during live streaming?